 Passion counts over costs

 Sure, there’s no problem working only for money, but a love for your work is a bonus.
 Anthony Bourdain, of course, loved food.
 One of Les Halles’ two partners, José, was so passionate about food, he would have Bourdain “mount all … sauces with Normandy butter and foie gras, garnish everything with fresh truffles … (invest in) the first softshell crabs of the season”.
-Despite the cost involved, these act as surprises for diners, “help develop a loyal clientele”, and also turn in profits.
+Despite the cost involved, these tend to act as surprises for diners, “help develop a loyal clientele”, and also turn in profits.
 Clearly, having your passion translate into knowledge, hard work, and customer satisfaction is a recipe for success.

 Requesting the tools needed

 Feel free to ask your client/employer for whatever tools or equipment you need to do your work for them.
 Anthony Bourdain, for example, would stock up on dry side towels—as many of them as possible.
 Sometimes, he would “rip through twenty of them in the course of an eight-hour service period”.
 Placing a limit on the number of towels per cook, he felt, was “criminally parsimonious”.
 “If it costs my masters a few bucks extra, tough.
 I’m not burning my hand or wiping grease on my nice plates because they’re too mean to shell out for a few more rented towels.”

 Managing things by oneself

 Though it isn’t necessary for them to do it, it’s great when a team works out things and solves problems by themselves without dragging their leader into the picture.

 Anthony Bourdain hesitated to call his crew’s home numbers during their off-hours.
 He never expected their home members to answer his phone properly.
 Some of his workers even claimed to not having phones!
 Though this was 20+ years back, I wouldn’t bet on the situation changing much today, despite the improved availability of cellphones.